Bishop's Stortford Choral Society's evening of Mozart and Haydn

 Mozart’s Mass in C Minor appeals to audiences because of its grandeur and theatricality.
 In some ways it is more like an opera than a mass, with two sopranos singing gorgeous arias.

-For the concert, BSCS will be rejoined by young soloists Emily Armour and Tess Pearson, who have previously delighted Stortford audiences as well as those in London and abroad.
+For the concert, BSCS will be rejoined by young soloists Emily Armour and Teresa Pearson, who have previously delighted Stortford audiences as well as those in London and abroad.

 Haydn’s Insanae et Vanae Curae, Te Deum and his Symphony No 82 – known as 'The Bear' because in part it was like the music used to accompany dancing bears, a popular form of street entertainment at that time – will complement Mozart’s mass perfectly.